 For Nuclear Engineering, learn about the requirements here.

-In the department, students majoring in materials science have an option to get a certificate related to a specific materials.
+In the department, students majoring in materials science have an option to get a certificate related to specific materials.
 This provides students with the opportunity to gain specialized knowledge in that material that is related to future academic or job goals.
 This allows students to be more than materials generalists.
-Certificates can be earned for: Biomaterials, Ceramics, Electronic Materials, Metals or Polymers.
+Certificates can be earned for Biomaterials, Ceramics, Electronic Materials, Metals or Polymers.

 How do I apply?

+To add a minor, you will need to fill out this form to Add or Cancel an Undergraduate Minor.
 You will need to obtain a signature from your department to add the minor and then come into our Academic Services Office, 108 Rhines Hall.
-We will give you some background on the minor and then refer you to see Dr. Gerhard Fuchs.
-He will assist you in choosing courses in our curriculum which will complement your Bachelor of Science degree.
+We will give you some background on the minor and then refer you to see the MSE or NE Undergraduate coordinators.
+They will assist you in choosing courses in our curriculum which will complement your Bachelor of Science degree.

 Requirements for Minor